orta/docs/docs/getting-started/apple/screenshots.md

-Capturing and Processing App Screenshots with _fastlane_
+Capturing and Processing Apple App Screenshots with _fastlane_
 ======================================================

 Taking screenshots of your app and then preparing them for display is time consuming, and it's hard to get everything right and consistent!